DarienLibrary/website_content/content/_finished/caregivers_initiative/caregivers.md

 #### Keynote: Caring for the Caregivers
 The [keynote](https://dar.to/33O99Sn "keynote") event on Tuesday, September 17th at 7 p.m. will be open to the community at large, with a panel discussion, Caring for the Caregivers.
 *  Licensed Clinical Social Worker Ali Ramsteck (Darien Human Services)
-* Licensed Master Social Worker Shannon Jordan (Connecticut Chapter of the Alzheimer’s Association)
+* Licensed Master Social Worker Shanon Jordan (Connecticut Chapter of the Alzheimer’s Association)
 * Richard “Dick” Helstein (Darien Resident)
 * Moderated by Gina Blum (At Home in Darien).
 <br />